 Repentance means turning from our thoughts and ways

 The prophet Isaiah stated: “Let the wicked forsake his way, and the unrighteous man his thoughts; let him return to the LORD, and He will have mercy on him; and to our God, for He will abundantly pardon” (Isaiah 55:7).

 Not a single person is immune to sinning: “For all have sinned and fall short of the glory of God” (Romans 3:23).
-“If we say that we have no sin, we deceive ourselves, and the truth is not in us. … If we say that we have not sinned, we make Him a liar, and His word is not in us” (1 John 1:8, 10).
+Even after baptism and conversion, John tells Christians, “If we say that we have no sin, we deceive ourselves, and the truth is not in us. … If we say that we have not sinned, we make Him a liar, and His word is not in us” (1 John 1:8, 10).

 Repenting requires that we turn from our sins—both actions and thoughts—and turn to God.
 We must confess our sins to God and stop sinning.
 For those who sincerely want to please God, this process requires a lifelong commitment.

 Left to ourselves, we will not understand the importance of learning how to repent.
-Our carnal mind will resist repenting.
-God gives us the attitude to repent.
+The “carnal mind”—as the Bible calls it—is influenced by our adversary the devil and will resist repenting (Romans 8:7).
+God gives us the attitude that allows us to repent.
 He helps us comprehend the importance of repenting.
 Paul wrote, “Do you despise the riches of His goodness … not knowing that the goodness of God leads you to repentance?”
 (Romans 2:4).